Generating Preview Tables for Entity Graphs: Optimal Previews under Size and Distance Constraints

 The optimal preview discovery problem is non-trivial.
-Particularly, the problem in the spaces of both tight previews ($\mathbb{P}_{k,n,\leq d}$) and diverse previews ($\mathbb{P}_{k,n,\geq d}$) is \NP-hard.
+Particularly, the problem in the spaces of both tight previews ($\mathbb{P}_{k,n,\leq d}$) and diverse previews ($\mathbb{P}_{k,n,\geq d}$) is \NP-hard. \begin{theorem} Optimal tight preview discovery is \NP-hard. \end{theorem}

-\begin{theorem} The optimal tight preview discovery problem is \NP-hard. \end{theorem} \begin{proof} The decision version of the optimal tight preview discovery problem is $\mathit{TightPreview}(G_s,k,n,d,s)$---Given a schema graph $G_s$, decide whether there exists such a preview $\mathcal{P}$ that (1) $\mathcal{P}$ has $k$ tables and no more than $n$ non-key attributes; (2) the distance between every pair of preview tables is not greater than $d$; and (3) the preview's score is at least $s$, i.e., $S(\mathcal{P}) \geq s$.
+\begin{proof} The decision version of the optimal tight preview discovery problem is $\mathit{TightPreview}(G_s,k,n,d,s)$---Given a schema graph $G_s$, decide whether there exists such a preview $\mathcal{P}$ that (1) $\mathcal{P}$ has $k$ tables and no more than $n$ non-key attributes; (2) the distance between every pair of preview tables is not greater than $d$; and (3) the preview's score is at least $s$, i.e., $S(\mathcal{P}) \geq s$.

 We construct a reduction, in polynomial-time, from the \NP-hard Clique problem to $\mathit{TightPreview}(G_s,k,n,d,s)$.
 Recall that the decision version of $\mathit{Clique}(G,k)$ is to, given a graph $G(V, E)$, decide whether there exists a clique in $G$ with $k$ vertices.
 The reduction is by constructing a schema graph $G_s$ from $G$.
 For simplicity of exposition, in both this proof and the proof of Theorem~\ref{theorem:diverse-np}, we assume the schema graph $G_s$ is undirected and every edge $\gamma$ in $G_s$ corresponds to the same relationship type.
 This assumption is made without loss of generality.
 Note that our following proof casts no requirement on the score of a preview (i.e., $s=0$) and thus no requirement on the scores of key and non-key attributes in $G_s$.
-Hence, edge orientation and its corresponding relationship type bears no significance in the proof. \reminder{CL: the paper may become more clear if the assumption on undirected graph is made early on, even in Section 2}
+Hence, edge orientation and its corresponding relationship type bears no significance in the proof.